 The mark-to-market election is available only for "marketable stock," which generally is defined as stock that is traded in greater than de minimis quantities on at least 15 days during each calendar quarter ("regularly traded") on a "qualified exchange or other market," as defined in applicable U.S. Treasury regulations.
 Any trades that have as their principal purpose satisfying this requirement will be disregarded.
 Our common shares are listed on the NASDAQ Global Select Market, which is a qualified exchange or other market for these purposes.
-Consequently, if the common shares remain listed on the NASDAQ Global Select Market and are regularly traded, and you are a holder of common shares, we expect the mark-to-market election would be available to you if we become a PFIC.
-There can be no assurance the common shares will be "regularly traded" for purposes of the mark-to-market election.
+Consequently, if the common shares remain listed on the NASDAQ Global Select Market and are regularly traded (which, presently, they may not be, due to the current suspension of trading on our shares), and you are a holder of common shares, we expect the mark-to-market election would be available to you if we are or become a PFIC.
+There can be no assurance the common shares are or will be "regularly traded" for purposes of the mark-to-market election.
 Once made, the election cannot be revoked without the consent of the U.S. Internal Revenue Service unless the common shares cease to be marketable stock.
 Because a mark-to-market election cannot be made for equity interests in any lower-tier PFICs that we own, a U.S. Holder may continue to be subject to the PFIC rules described above regarding excess distributions and recognized gains with respect to its indirect interest in any investments held by us that are treated as an equity interest in a PFIC for U.S. federal income tax purposes.
 You should consult your tax advisors as to the availability and desirability of a mark-to-market election, as well as the impact of such election on interests in any lower-tier PFICs.